facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 > [...] we recommend trying to treat actions more as "describing events that occurred", rather than "setters".

 Why should we treat actions as events rather than setters?
-Dan Abramov, founder of Redux, said that Redux doesn't reinvent event sourcing.
+Dan Abramov, the founder of Redux, said that Redux doesn't reinvent event sourcing.
 It's up to people how to use it.
-It's clear that there isn't a well accepted approach about how to use actions.
+It's clear that there isn't a well-accepted approach towards how to use actions.

-In this article I'll talk about a design pattern for Redux.
+In this article, I'll talk about a design pattern for Redux.
 I'll show you how it can help resolve some known problems.
 In particular, I'll try to find a way to describe how to treat actions.
-This will lead us to deal better with the asynchronicity and the mutation problems.
+This will lead us to deal better with the asynchronicity and mutation problems.
 The main goal is to get a consistent state for our application.
 To achieve that, we'll look for a predictable way to mutate the state of the application.

 # Prerequisites